jonlawrence017/NBA-Playoffs-Series-Predictor-2025/README.md

 ## Data Sources
 Datasets are not included due to restrictions from NBA.com and Sports-Reference.com.
 To replicate the project, you must obtain the following datasets manually:
 - **Advanced_Stats_25.pdf**: 2024-2025 team advanced stats.
-Copy and paste data from [NBA.com/stats](https://www.nba.com/stats) into a PDF or CSV, following their rules (stats are for viewing only, not downloading).
+Copy and paste data from [NBA.com/stats](https://www.nba.com/stats) into a PDF or CSV.
 - **Advanced_Stats_96-24.pdf**: Historical advanced team stats (1996-2024).
-Copy and paste data from [NBA.com/stats](https://www.nba.com/stats) into a PDF or CSV, following their rules.
+Copy and paste data from [NBA.com/stats](https://www.nba.com/stats) into a PDF or CSV.
 - **Playoff_Outcomes.csv**: Historical playoff series outcomes (1996-2024).
-Export manually from [Basketball-Reference.com](https://www.basketball-reference.com) using the “Share & Export” feature, following their Terms of Service.
+Export manually from [Basketball-Reference.com](https://www.basketball-reference.com) using the “Share & Export” feature.
-- **Note**: Do not share the datasets or any files created from them publicly, as this violates NBA.com and Sports-Reference.com’s rules.
-Use datasets only for private analysis and follow all terms.
+- **Note**: Do not share the datasets publicly, as this violates NBA.com and Sports-Reference.com’s rules.

 ## Visualizations
-The project includes several visualizations to analyze model performance and statistical relationships, stored in the `Visualizations/` folder.
-These are safe to share and include:
+The project includes several visualizations to analyze model performance and statistical relationships, stored in the `Visualizations/` folder:
 - **Lower_Seed_Win_Predictions_OffvDef.png**: Scatter plot of lower seed win predictions based on Offensive vs. Defensive Rating.
 - **Lower_Seed_Win_Predictions_WvPIE.png**: Scatter plot of lower seed win predictions based on Wins vs. PIE.
 - **PIE_vs_series_margin.png**: Scatter plot showing the relationship between PIE difference and series margin.